bergesinstitute/graf-method/book-1-unit-1.md

 # Articles in Spanish

 There are two kinds of articles, both in Spanish and in English.
 In English, we have a definite article (*the*) that we use for nouns that are identifiable by the listener.
-For example, if I tell Mary I was at *the restaurant* last night, I’m assuming Mary knows what restaurant I am talking about.
+For example, if I tell Mary I was at *the restaurant* last night, I'm assuming Mary knows what restaurant I am talking about.

 We also have two indefinite articles (*a/some*) that we use for nouns that are not identifiable by the listener.
 If I tell Mary I was at *a restaurant* last night, it could be any restaurant, not a particular one that she already knows about.